University of Washington

 New York University

 Fabio Campos is a doctoral student in the Education, Communication and Technology program at NYU.
-He worked for more than 20 years as a teacher and program director, specializing in interventions for low-income young adults.
-At Rio’s municipal government, Fabio directed the Schools of Tomorrow, a program for over 100.000 students and 155 schools spread throughout Rio’s most violent favelas.
+He worked for more than 20 years as a teacher and program director, specializing in programs for low-income young adults.
+At Rio’s municipal government, Fabio directed the Schools of Tomorrow, a program for 155 schools spread throughout Rio’s most violent slums.
 Fabio holds a Master's in Education from Stanford University, a Social Entrepreneurship Specialization from Georgetown University, an MBA from Rio de Janeiro’s Federal University, and a BA of Social Communication from Rio de Janeiro’s Federal University.

 Hilda Borko is a professor of education in the Graduate School of Education at Stanford University and member of the National Academy of Education.
 Her research explores teachers’ instructional practices, the process of learning to teach, the impact of teacher professional development programs on teachers and students, and educational research-practice partnerships.
 These research projects are in the areas of mathematics education and science education.
 Her publications include articles in Journal of Mathematical Behavior, ZDM Mathematics Education, Science Education, Journal of Research in Science Teaching, Educational Researcher, American Educational Research Journal and other journals and edited volumes.